sau412/arikado_gridcoin_pool/README.md

 ## Pool info editor
 You chan change pool info here.
 Any HTML or scripting allowed.

+## Messages
+You can read feedback messages here.

+## Emails
+You can see pool email texts and statuses here.

 # Debug interfaces
 You can set $debug_mode=TRUE in settings.php, and XML between users and XML between projects will be written to table boincmgr_xml.